 The intensity and inclusion of the components vary according to the student’s capacity to learn, his specific learning needs, and language difficulties.

-Using our evidence-based multisensory structured intervention, and with specific strategies and appropriate techniques, our students have learned to start reading at the early stage of our program.
+Using our evidence-based multisensory structured intervention, and with specific strategies and appropriate techniques, our students have learned to start reading at the very early stage of our program, as a matter of fact, to date, all of them have started learning to read during the first hour of their first session.
 They also experience a high degree of success in each lesson, which also helps them to gain confidence and improve their self-esteem.